deepbiolab/system-monitor.cpp/dev/02-advanced-oop/note.md

 see code file in this [folder](./02-polymorphism)

-[Polymorphism](https://www.merriam-webster.com/dictionary/polymorphism) is means "assuming many forms".
+[Polymorphism](https://www.merriam-webster.com/dictionary/polymorphism) is means "assuming **many forms**".

-In the context of object-oriented programming, [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) describes a paradigm in which a function may behave differently depending on how it is called.
-In particular, the function will perform differently based on its inputs.
+In the context of object-oriented programming, [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) describes a paradigm in which a **function may behave differently depending on how it is called based on arguments**.

-Polymorphism can be achieved in two ways in C++: overloading and overriding.
+Polymorphism can be achieved in two ways in C++: **overloading** and **overriding**.
 In this exercise we will focus on overloading.

 ### Overloading

-In C++, you can write two (or more) versions of a function with the same name.
+In C++, you can write **two (or more) versions of a function** with the **same name**.
 This is called ["overloading"](https://en.wikipedia.org/wiki/Function_overloading).
 Overloading requires that we leave the function name the same, but we modify the function signature.
 For example, we might define the same function name with multiple different configurations of input arguments.

 This example of `class Date` overloads: